 Address: 506 W Michigan St, Duluth, MN 55802, United States

 The St. Louis County Depot, located in Duluth, Minnesota, is a historic train station.
 It was built as a union station in 1892, and at its height, it served seven separate rail lines.
 It is now one of the country’s great museums.

-The Saint Louis County Depot is a historic building that provides quirky and enjoyable tours, community activities, and access to a scenic railroad, great train museum.
+The Saint Louis County Depot is a historic building providing quirky and enjoyable tours, community activities, and a scenic railroad great train museum.
 It also has fantastic historical displays, two theaters, and Duluth’s oldest and largest visual arts organization housed at the museum.

-With the Depot slated for demolition in the early 1970s, a group of residents approached St. Louis County with great vision for a center for the arts, culture, and history inside the historic structure.
+With the Depot slated for demolition in the early 1970s, a group of residents approached St. Louis County with a great vision for a center for the historic structure’s arts, culture, and history.

 Tourists from all over the world will enjoy visiting the St. Louis County Depot.
 The museum has worked hard to ensure that the Depot remains a lively and healthy facility in downtown Duluth, and every tourist who walks through its doors has learned a lot about it.

 Address: 906 E 2nd St #3245, Superior, WI 54880, United States

 Fairlawn Mansion & Museum is a Queen Anne Victorian mansion in Superior, Wisconsin, with exquisite antiques, furniture, lush gardens, and tours.
 Superior’s Victorian home, Fairlawn Mansion, was a private residence from 1890 to 1920 and a Children’s Home for 42 years.

 With its four-story tower and widow’s watch overlooking the harbor, this magnificent Queen Anne Victorian mansion is a rare and well-known landmark in Superior.
 In the summer, typical flower varieties such as peony, rose, hydrangea, and lily adorn the vast lawns.